michellesimek/VBA_Challenge/README.md

 The script loops through each worksheets and outputs the following:
 * Ticker symbol
-* Yearly change of price from opening to closing for each ticker
+* Yearly change in price from opening to closing for each ticker
-* Percent change of price from opening to closing for each ticker
+* Percent change in price from opening to closing for each ticker
 * Total stock volume for each ticker

+### Ticker Symbol
+To find the ticker symbol, a script was created to loop through row each in the first column.
+When the row below did not match the row above, the ticker symbol for the row above would appear in a running list in Column H.

+### Yearly Change
+To find the yearly change in price from opening to closing, the opening price (listed as inital_price in script) was subtracted from the closing price.

+### Percent Change
+To find the percent change in price, the yearly change value was divided by the opening price (listed as inital_price in script) and turned into a percentage.

+### Total Stock Volume